kessmefeke/e2xCheckoutExercise-/README.md

 Page object model was applied for easy maintainability A waithelper utitliy file added for global handling of wait times for element.
-For reports after run refresh test output folder for version of HTML reports.
+For reports after test has ran refresh test output folder for version of HTML reports.